 About Krishnan Suthanthiran, President of TeamBest

-Krishnan Suthanthiran, Founder and President of TeamBest Global Companies (TBG), will celebrate the 50th year — half a century — of his career in Medicine/Radiation Therapy, in July of 2022.
+Krishnan Suthanthiran, Founder and President of TeamBest Global Companies (TBG), celebrated the 51st year — more than half a century — of his career in Oncology/Medicine, in July of 2023.

 Suthanthiran lost his father to cancer in 1968 and this tragic event helped to formulate his main career goal: to dedicate his life to Medicine — particularly Cancer Research and Treatment.
 In September 1969, Krishnan Suthanthiran traveled to Canada from India, after graduating from the University of Madras with a Bachelor’s degree in Mechanical engineering.
 With only 400 Canadian Dollars, Suthanthiran stayed resilient.
 Graduating in 1971 with his Master’s Degree in Mechanical Engineering at Carleton University in Ottawa, Ontario, Suthanthiran was financed completely through merit scholarships and research assistantships.